zachmeador/you_hoard/docs/implementation-plan.md

-# You Hoard Implementation Plan
+# YouHoard Implementation Plan

 ## Overview

-This document outlines the implementation plan for You Hoard, a self-hosted YouTube archiving application.
+This document outlines the implementation plan for YouHoard, a self-hosted YouTube archiving application.
 The plan is organized into phases, starting with core infrastructure and progressively adding features.

 ## 📈 **Current Status: FULL STACK COMPLETE**